oyname/oyname.github.io/api/06_advanced/addon_ref.md

 ### 3. Feature registration

-Feature AddOns expose `IEngineFeature` implementations.
-In practice these are always wrapped in an `IEngineAddon` adapter.
-Direct registration outside an adapter is only for test and tooling code.
+Feature AddOns expose `IEngineFeature` implementations and register them directly with the render system.
+No adapter layer is needed.

 Relevant engine contract: